 The Shih Tzu Who Knew Jiu-Jitsu by Yvonne Sifuentes

-The Shih Tzu Who Knew Jiu-Jitsu may be a story of a few little Shih Tzu who is confronted by a gang of dogs called “The Ruffs”.
+The Shih Tzu Who Knew Jiu-Jitsu might be a story of a few little Shih Tzu confronted by a gang of dogs called “The Ruffs.”

 The little Shih Tzu has no choice either to hitch the gang or never go to his favorite park again.

-Fortunately, hope knocked on his door when he meets a female Poodle who teaches him about the gentle art of jiu-jitsu martial art.
+Fortunately, hope knocked on his door when he met a female Poodle who taught him about the gentle art of jiu-jitsu martial art.

 This is a beautifully illustrated book for children doing jiu-jitsu martial art.
 It not only touches on BJJ and bullying but also confidence.